 We ordered a few fun things for the kids – purple carrots, sugar tomatoes (small, perfect for snacking) and cucamelons.

 We gave Austin the choice of what kind of cauliflower to order – white (regular), graffiti (purple), or cheddar (orange).
 She went with white.
-Why did we let her choice the type we ordered?
+Why did we let her choose the type we ordered?
 Because she’s the reason that we ordered it, Hubby and I are not fans of it, plus it makes growing it that much more special for her.

 We have included them in every step so, and they’ll be helping with the planting, because kids have small fingers for small seeds and small weeds.
 Joking!
 They’ll be helping too.